kimyoungjin06/SLR-estimation-with-emd/README.md

 # Sea Level Rise Estimation with Empirical Mode Decomposition

-This repository contains the code and analysis for the paper "Decomposition-based Analysis of Localized Sea Level Rise around the Korean Peninsula using CEEMDAN" (2025).
+This repository contains the code and analysis for the paper "Comparative Analysis of Signal Decomposition Methods for Regional Sea Level Trend Estimation: A Case Study of the Korean Peninsula" (2025).

 ## 📊 Overview